tauruswei/fabric-samples/asset-transfer-basic/chaincode-external/README.md

 ## Setting up the external builder and launcher

-External Builders and Launchers is an advanced feature that typically requires custom packaging of the peer image so that it contains all the tools your builder and launcher require.
-For this sample we use very simple (and crude) shell scripts that can be run directly within the default Fabric peer images.

 Open the `config/core.yaml` file at the top of the `fabric-samples` hierarchy.
-Note that this file comes along with the Fabric binaries, so if you don't have it, follow the [Install the Samples, Binaries and Docker Images](https://hyperledger-fabric.readthedocs.io/en/latest/install.html) instructions in the Hyperledger Fabric documentation to download the binaries and config files.

 Modify the field `externalBuilders` as the following:
 ```
 externalBuilders: